polterguy/polterguy.github.io/tutorials/getting-started/index.md

 ![Modifying docker file](https://servergardens.files.wordpress.com/2021/02/adding-domains.png)

+**Notice** - There are four places in total you have to edit this file.
+Change the domains in both the `ALLOWED_DOMAINS` part, in addition to the `SITES` part.

 **Notice** - It is _crucial that you keep all other parts of this file as it is_!

 For reference purposes, this is how my file ended up looking like.